enkomat/enkomat.github.io/index.md

   </video>
 </figure>

+### Tykki
+* iOS casual game.
+Something to relax to or play on the toilet, pretty straight forward.
+The name is the word for a cannon in Finnish.
+* Progress: █████████████████▁▁▁ 85%

 ### Pops
 * iOS casual puzzler.
 Your goal is to rotate the 3D shapes on top of each other and then tap to pop them when you match three or more.
 A spin on the classic Match 3 trope.
 The design is still pretty messy and there isn't as much depth to it as I'd liked.
 * Progress: ███▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ 15%